ProjectQ-Framework/ProjectQ/docs/tutorials.rst

 .. code-block:: python

-    from projectq import MainEngine  # import the main compiler engine from projectq.ops import H, Measure  # import the operations we want to perform (Hadamard and measurement)
+    from projectq import MainEngine  # import the main compiler engine from projectq.ops import (
+        H,
+        Measure,
+    )  # import the operations we want to perform (Hadamard and measurement)

     eng = MainEngine()  # create a default compiler (the back-end is a simulator) qubit = eng.allocate_qubit()  # allocate 1 qubit